LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

   --dump-resources-image-format <format>
               Image file format to use when dumping image resources.
-Available formats are: bmp, png
+Available formats are: bmp, png --dump-resources-dump-depth-attachment
+              Configures whether to dump the depth attachment when dumping draw calls.
+Default is disabled.
+  --dump-resources-dump-color-attachment-index
+              Specify which color attachment to dump when dumping draw calls.
+It should be an unsigned zero based integer.
+Default is to dump all color attachment --dump-resources-dump-vertex-index-buffers
+              Enables dumping of vertex and index buffers while dumping draw call resources.
 ```

 ### Key Controls